Honorable John Kuempel, Chair, House Committee on Licensing & Administrative Procedures

 Ursula Parks, Director, Legislative Budget Board

-The bill would take effect immediately upon receiving a vote of two-thirds of all members elected to the House and Senate, or otherwise on September 1, 2017.
+The bill would take effect immediately if it receives a vote of two-thirds of all the members elected to each house.
+Otherwise, the bill would take effect September 1, 2017.

 Local Government Impact

 According to the Texas Municipal League, no fiscal impact to municipalities is anticipated.